OpenZeppelin/compound-assets-listing/Risks.md

 - **Extra asset features**: How extra features can have unwanted or unexpected effects on the ERC20 functions involved in Compound integration (listed at the end of this document).

 - **ERC20 deviations**: Depending on how much the asset deviates from ERC20 standard, it might defeat basic protocol assumptions on how ERC20 tokens behave.
-Rebasing, deflationary or fees-driven tokens might give unexepcted results on basic operations like `transfer` or `balanceOf`.
+Rebasing, deflationary or fees-driven tokens might give unexpected results on basic operations like `transfer` or `balanceOf`.

 ## Compliance